hayaalsh/EconomicsSimulations/README.md

 </p>

 ## Taxing perfect complements
-A graphical explaination of utility maximization when two goods are perfect complements, and the new optimal bundle if goverment imposes a tax on one of the products.
+A graphical explaination of utility maximization when two goods are perfect complements.
+We also demonstrate how an imposed tax on one of the products shifts the optimal bundle.

 <p align="center">